 The Implementation Matrix lists the major parties within the Town who would be responsible for implementing each strategy.
 This is meant as a guide for the MPIC to ensure that they know who to coordinate with in guiding the implementation of this plan and may not include every actor that could potentially be involved.
-The matrix does not include non-municipal entities, and many of the recommended tasks in the Economic Development section might be carried out by the proposed part-time Economic Development Planner.
+The matrix does not include non-municipal entities, and many of the recommended tasks in the Economic Development section might be carried out by the proposed Office of Economic Development.